-There is a predominantly annual cycle in the ensemble-mean and altimeter-based transports, unlike the SAMBA seasonal cycle that has a stronger semi-annual variability (Fig. 3c,d).
-While we show the ensemble-mean and altimeter-based seasonal cycles over 2013-2017 (Fig. 4), the seasonal cycles derived over the full record lengths are similar (not shown).
-The ensemble and altimeter-based overturning are weakest in austral summer, but the ensemble is strongest in May/June, peaking two months after the altimeter-based estimate (Fig. 4, upper panels).
+There is a clear annual cycle in the ensemble-mean and altimeter-based transports, unlike SAMBA (Fig 3c,d).

+While we show the ensemble-mean and altimeter-based seasonal cycles over the SAMBA observational period (Fig 4), the seasonal cycles derived over the full record lengths are similar (not shown).
+The ensemble and altimeter-based overturning are weakest in austral summer, but the ensemble is strongest in May/June, peaking two months after the altimeter-based estimate (Fig 4, upper panels).
 In contrast, the MOC in SAMBA is dominated by a semi-annual signal, with minima in April and September, and maxima in August and December.
-There are year-to-year variations in the annual cycles of all estimates (not shown), with variations in phase, shape and magnitude.
-In SAMBA, four years of observations are not long enough to examine the sensitivity of the seasonal cycle to changing the time period, but given the strong high-frequency variations, the seasonal cycle based on four years of data is unlikely to be robust.
+There are year-to-year variations in the seasonal cycles of all estimates (not shown), with variations in phase, shape and magnitude, but seasonal evolutions are far more variable in SAMBA than in the other estimates.
+In SAMBA, four years of observations are likely not long enough to obtain a robust seasonal cycle given the strong high-frequency variations

-The shape of the seasonal cycle in MHT is similar to that of the MOC for each estimate as expected given the high correlation between the monthly-mean MHT and MOC (r=0.90, r=0.91, r=0.96 for ensemble-mean, altimeter-based estimate, and SAMBA respectively over 2013-2017).
-The Mayer energy-budget estimates have seasonal cycles dominated by an annual signal, with a larger magnitude range than other estimates.
+The seasonal cycle in MHT is similar to that of the overturning for each estimate.
+The Mayer energy-budget estimates have seasonal cycles over the SAMBA period dominated by an annual signal, with a larger magnitude range than other estimates.
 They are similar to the Trenberth estimate, but with greater month-to-month variability.
-However, when averaged over the 2000-2016 period used in the Trenberth estimate rather than 2013-2017, they become smoother and closer to the ensemble ("Mayer ORAS5 2000-16" in Fig. 4).
+However, when they are averaged over the 2000-2016 period used in the Trenberth estimate, they become smoother and closer to the ensemble ("Mayer_ORAS5_2000-16" in Fig 4).

-Year-to-year variations in the annual cycles of each estimate over 2013-2017 (not shown), and differences in the climatological seasonal cycle between each estimate (Fig. 4), stem from their geostrophic differences (Fig. 4, lower panels), because the Ekman annual cycles are similar year-to-year (not shown) and for all estimates (Fig. 4, middle panels).
+Inter-annual variations in the seasonal cycle of each estimate (not shown), and differences in the seasonal cycle between each estimate, stem from their geostrophic differences (Fig 4, lower panels), because the Ekman seasonal 230 cycles are similar year-to-year (not shown) and for all estimates (Fig 4, middle panels).
 Differences between estimates are clearer in the geostrophic component, peaking before the ensemble-mean in the altimeter-based estimate and after the ensemble-mean in SAMBA.
 Thus, the Ekman and geostrophic components tend to oppose each other in the altimeter-based estimate and augment each other in SAMBA.
-This causes a greater increase in the magnitude of the total MOC and MHT seasonal cycles (relative to their geostrophic components) in SAMBA than it does in the altimeter-based estimate, but a greater change in the seasonal cycle phase and shape in the altimeter-based estimate (cf. Fig. 4, lower and upper panels).
+This causes a greater increase in the magnitude of the total MOC and MHT seasonal cycles (relative to their geostrophic components) in SAMBA 235 than it does in the altimeter-based estimate, but a greater change in the seasonal cycle phase and shape in the altimeter-based estimate (cf. Fig 4, lower and upper panels).
 The relative contribution of the Ekman component to the total MOC and MHT in the ensemble is nonetheless significantly greater than in SAMBA.
-In the ensemble-mean (and in GLORYS12V1 and SAMBA), the geostrophic component of the MOC (Fig. 4, lower left panel) has a second peak in November or December (i.e., austral spring or summer), and thus has a semi-annual signal.
+In the ensemblemean (and in the 1/12 degree GLORYS12V1 reanalysis and SAMBA), the geostrophic component of the MOC (Fig 4, lower left panel) has a second peak in November or December (i.e., austral spring or summer), and thus 240 has a semi-annual signal.
 Although the increase in the MOC to this end-of-year peak relative to the magnitude of decrease from the preceding peak is smaller in the ensemble-mean than in SAMBA, it is noteworthy, increasing by 52% of the preceding decrease (and by 77% in the seasonal cycle over 1993-2020) compared to 84% in SAMBA.
-The altimeter-based estimate has no significant increase in the geostrophic component in austral spring, and there is also no increase in the ensemble-mean MHT, unlike in SAMBA (Fig. 4, lower right panel).
+Over the SAMBA period, a significant increase in austral spring only occurs in the ensemble in 2014 and 2016, common to all reanalyses (not shown).
+The altimeter-based estimate has no significant increase in the 245 geostrophic component in austral spring, and there is also no increase in the ensemble-mean MHT, unlike in SAMBA (Fig 4, lower right panel).